RiRe/GC-API/source/index.html.md

 --------- | ------- | -----------
 id | - | Device ID

-You can also use the parameters `beep`, and `age_green` to update these properties.
+You can also use the parameters `name`, `beep`, and `age_green` to update these properties.
 Parameters not specified are ignored and not updated.

 ## DELETE /devices/{id}
 ```php